spicatchou/Easydate-Christolic/README.md

 Provided data : a survey carried out by a group of students at Columbia University.
 Sample : 6804 students – around half coming from miscellaneous American universities – the other half coming from European or Asian universities.
 Average Age : 26 y.o.
 Rate of match : < 20%.

 Protocol : 8 out of 10 people met 10 partners (the other ones : 6).
 Everybody had to fill-in an extensive form covering demo (age, gender,…), personal fields of interest (TV, reading,…), and their expectations regarding their ideal partner.
-All the met partners rated them in return (e.g.: "On a scale from 0 to 10, to what extend was your partner attractive ?")
+All the met partners rated them in return (e.g.: "On a scale from 0 to 10, to what extent was your partner attractive ?")
 Ouput : 70 variables to be cleaned (some missing data, same intel reported several times in different columns, ...).

 What kind of code you will find :